 Hebrews 2, Chapter 10.

 How is it that God can purify the human conscience (Hebrews 9:13-15)?
-This was our topic last Friday.
+This was our previous topic.
 How could God heal and make clean the conscience of someone like me who had deliberately seared and ignored my conscience?
 Why does he have the winsome ability, or even the desire, to do this?
 Hebrews 2 spells this out for us.

 Rather than working through this book from the beginning straight to the end, I’ve chosen to write about Hebrews with the theology interwoven with the application, for we aren’t an audience of intellectual equality with the first-century recipients of this letter.
 In the first century, a letter to the church was read out loud to the entire gathering, and then each family’s scribe or they themselves made copies.
 Next, each one memorized the entirety.
 The scroll of the letter no longer was necessary at that point, for they each “owned” the letter in their hearts.
 The ancient mind had a huge capacity for meditation with all of this biblical truth stored within.